-This bit shows the pass/fail result of the previous page program operation during Auto Page Programming with Data Cache.
+This bit shows the Pass/Fail result of the previous page program operation during Auto Page Program with Data Cache.
 This status is valid when I/O7 shows the Ready State.

-The status output on the I/O6 is the same as that of I/O7 if the command input just before the 70h is not 15h or 31h.
+The status output on I/O6 is the same as that of I/O7 if the command input just before 70h is not 15h or 31h.